offbynull/learn/Math/input/input.md

       5         3                    7
    ```

- * identity: any number plus 0 results in the same number
+ * Any number plus 0 results in the same number (identity).

    ```
    [●●●]    [] results in [●●●]    (3+0 is 3)